 During my lifetime, I have benefited from having friends whom I met in all sorts of ways, from school to work to many other venues; and from having friends who have ranged from the conventional and successful to unconventional individuals who have, in various ways, broadened my outlook and knowledge of people and life, and, also, have often introduced me to ideas and various things that I would never have otherwise encountered.

-_______ did not live the conventional life of a middle class striver, although he had been raised, apparently, in a conventional middle class home by WASP parents.
+B_______ did not live the conventional life of a middle class striver, although he had been raised, apparently, in a conventional middle class home by WASP parents.
 I believe his father was a bookkeeper or accountant, or some such job, and worked for several years for a municipal agency.
+His grandfather was a Yale graduate, and his family was a prominent one.

 To give an idea of how he defied convention — to what extent (and here, I should say, that he was never a rebel; he was unconventional in lifestyle and thoughts, but was not the kind of person who acted outwardly defiant; furthermore, he was not a radical or political person) — an amusing story might be apropos.
 He told me (he had come to young adulthood in the 1950’s) that an aunt of his said to him: “I know what you are.
 You’re a beatnik!”

-_______ absolutely did not believe in medicine or doctors.
+B_______ absolutely did not believe in medicine or doctors.
 He had no bank account.
 He was very into New Age stuff.
 He had several sessions (called readings) with a psychic.
-She told _______ about his prior lives, going back to the Middle Ages (he had been a monk, she said).
+She told B______ about his prior lives, going back to the Middle Ages (he had been a monk, she said).
 He believed this absolutely.

 Despite all the things that I found interesting about my unconventional friend, and despite my welcoming and appreciating his friendship, I came to realize over time that he had his limitations.
 (Don’t we all?)